 Australia’s COVID-19 vaccine rollout is currently underway.

-Midtown Medical Clinic will be providing COVID-19 vaccines (AstraZeneca) from March 2021.
-For your convenience we will be conducting dedicated vaccination clinics during business hours and after hours.
-You may also have the opportunity to have the vaccine during the course of your regular consultation.
-You will be able to book online, or phone us on 9650 4284 to arrange an appointment.
-We are yet to be advised by the Australian Government the exact date our vaccination program will commence.
+For your convenience we will be conducting dedicated vaccination clinics during business hours.
+As vaccine availability increases you may also have the opportunity to have the vaccine during the course of your regular consultation.

 Phase 1a (currently underway)